jktholomew/daggerheart-handouts/README.md

 None of the written work of this project is my own.
 All written work is taken from the Daggerheart SRD.

 If you'd like to use this for your own work, just ask me on Reddit /u/daddyLongHairs

+ - Full Colour Version 1.1
+ - B&W Version 1.1
+ - Portrait (TO DO)